marianabritoazevedo/data-structure-ii/flights-brazil/README.md

 2- Upload the file `flights_brazil.ipynb` (inside the folder `flights_brasil`) to your Google Colaboratory

-3- Open the file `flights_brazil.ipynb` and upload the zip file `zip-flights-brazil.zip`

-4- Run all the cells of the Colab notebook
+3- Open the file `flights_brazil.ipynb` and run all the cells of the Colab notebook

 ## References
 - [Álvaro's Repository](https://github.com/alvarofpp/dataset-flights-brazil)